 Biography

 Ashley Perez (b.
-1985) is a multidisciplinary artist based in San Antonio, Texas, working primarily in painting and drawing.
-Her work explores themes of memory, identity, and mental health, blending imagery from the natural world with playful, poetic language.
-A graduate of SAY Sí—a nationally recognized creative youth development program—Perez earned her B.F.A. in Painting from the University of Texas at San Antonio.
-She served as SAY Sí’s Visual Arts Director for 14 years and currently works as the Art Ambassador at the San Antonio River Foundation.
-Her work has been exhibited at Centro de Artes, Blue Star Contemporary, the McNay Art Museum, Presa House Gallery, and Ruiz-Healy Art.
+1985) is a Texas-based artist whose practice centers on painting and drawing.
+Her work explores memory, identity, and mental health, often blending elements of the natural world with playful approaches to language.
+An alumna of SAY Sí, a nationally recognized creative youth development program, Perez earned her B.F.A. in Painting from the University of Texas at San Antonio in 2010.
+For more than 15 years, she has led visual arts programs for middle and high school students at SAY Sí, mentoring emerging creative voices in San Antonio.
+She currently serves as Art Ambassador at the San Antonio River Foundation.